apasccon/SearchTextField/README.md

 // Set the max number of results.
 By default it's not limited mySearchTextField.maxNumberOfResults = 5

+// You can also limit the max height of the results list mySearchTextField.maxResultsListHeight = 200

 // Customize the way it highlights the search string.
 By default it bolds the string mySearchTextField.highlightAttributes = [NSBackgroundColorAttributeName: UIColor.yellowColor(), NSFontAttributeName:UIFont.boldSystemFontOfSize(12)]